-6. Coastal and Marine Spatial Planning PKK494P 3 SKS
+9. Coastal and Marine Spatial Planning PKK494P 3 SKS

-This course contains a basic understanding of spatial planning of coastal and marine areas.
-Understanding the concept of coastal space, territory, and territorial boundaries.
-Location theory in the planning of coastal and marine areas.
-Issues and problems in spatial planning use; spatial planning in regional development policies; the scope of the planning area.
-The principles and principles of spatial planning, aspects of the legitimacy of the spatial plan, and its relationship to regional spatial planning.
-Institutional spatial planning for coastal and marine areas.
-The process of preparing the spatial planning of coastal and marine areas (theoretical basis) and spatial.
+This course contains the basic understanding of coastal and marine areas and spaces as well as the spatial arrangement of coastal and marine areas.
+Understanding the concept of space, understanding the concept of territory, territorial boundaries and space pesisir.
+Theory of location in coastal and marine planning.
+Regional Economics and Development Economics, Base Economic Model, Economic Growth and Input-Output Model.
+Issues and problems in the utilization of spatial; spatial planning function in regional development policy; scope of the planning area.
+Principles and principles of spatial planning, aspects of the legislative planning of the layout and its relation to the spatial area.
+Institutional spatial arrangement of coastal and marine areas.
+The process of drafting spatial planning of coastal and marine areas.

-7. Coastal and Marine Disaster Mitigation PKK495P 3 SKS
+10. Coastal and Marine Disaster Mitigation PKK495P 3 SKS

-This course focuses on identifying the types and locations that have the potential for natural disasters in coastal and marine areas, anticipating these disasters both technologically and using local cultural wisdom.
+This course contains the identification of types and locations of potential natural disasters in coastal and marine areas and how to anticipate such disasters both technologically and using local wisdom.

-8. Coastal and Marine Environmental Modeling PKK496P 3 SKS
+11. Coastal and Marine Resource Modeling PKK496P 3 SKS

-This course contains ecological phenomena, quantifying ecological parameters (physics, chemistry, biology, and geology), and estimating energy stocks and flows.
-This course will also teach the basic concept of modeling, applying ecological parameters into the unit model, and modeling a marine area for potential estimation and management.
+This course contains the ecological phenomena, quantification of ecological parameters, (physics, chemistry, biology and geology) Estimation of energy stocks and flows.
+The basic concept of Modelling.
+Application of ecological parameters into model units.

-9. Coastal Geomorphology PKK497P 3 SKS
+12. Beach Geomorphology PKK497P 3 SKS

-This course contains the basic conception of geomorphology and coastal geomorphology, various classifications of coastals, coastal landforms and coastal dynamics.
+This course contains the basic conception of geomorphology and coastal geomorphology, various classifications of coastals, coastal land forms and coastal dynamics.

-10. Diving Expertise PKK492P 3 SKS
+13. Diving Expertise PKK492P 3 SKS